 A dedicated teaching space and the proper equipment

-Step 2.
-Apply your knowledge of running a freelance business by creating a business plan.
+Step 2: Apply your knowledge of running a freelance entreprise by creating a business plan.

 Now comes the fun part!
 What do you want your business to look like?
 What will your niche be?
 Will you tutor young children around the globe?
 Will you teach business English to professionals?
 Will you help students study for their upcoming TOEFL exam?
 The possibilities are endless and entirely up to you!
 You will also have to decide how many students you would like to take on, how they will pay you, and how you will keep track of the logistical side of running your own business.
 This includes deciding how you will market yourself.
 Whether it is through social media/your website, email marketing, or working with an agency, this will set the tone for how your business will thrive.

 If you’re not sure how to craft a business plan, don’t worry.
-As the final project in the Teaching English Online as a Freelancer Course, you’ll apply everything you’ve learned throughout the course by developing a detailed business plan to kick start your career as a freelance tutor!
+As the final project in the Teaching English Online as a Freelancer course, you’ll apply everything you’ve learned by developing a detailed business plan to kick-start your career as a freelance tutor!

 You’re now ready to get started on your freelance online English teaching adventure!
-Whether you want to keep your schedule limited and only work a few hours a week or your goal is to have a waiting list of students, by implementing all that you learn in your TEFL/TESOL courses, and putting your business plan into action, you’ll be equipped to make it a reality.
+Whether you want to keep your schedule limited and only work a few hours a week or your goal is to have a waitlist of students, by implementing all that you learn in your TEFL/TESOL courses and putting your business plan into action, you’ll be equipped to make it a reality.